 You'd Think: Although he might find Asuna physically speaking, he actually doesn't know whether Asuna can get offline from ALO at all, which would be quite counterintuitive given that she is imprisoned.
 In fact, as he deduces by the card that she already escaped the cage once, it would be natural for him to think that Sugou might have upgraded the security measures in many unknown ways to avoid another escape.
 In those circumstances, the safest plan for Kirito is, after breaking in, recording his encounter with Asuna (it is improbable there are not such options available in the game, especially because the very clue that opened the arc was an in-game screenshot), possibly even shooting a quick allegation by Asuna that she is being illegally retained against her will by Sugou, and then get offline himself and run to Asuna's dad with the proof.
 The cops would be called and Sugou's evil plan would end right there.

 Result: Sugou catches them both right-handed and immobilizes them with gravity magic, which leaves Kirito just as trapped as her.
-If Kayaba's digital ghost had not been around, Kirito might have been screwed and Asuna might have suffered a Fate Worse than Death in Sugou's hands, and Sugou might not have suffered his incurable eye injury.
+If Kayaba's digital ghost had not been around, Kirito might have been screwed (and possibly dead), and Asuna might have suffered a Fate Worse than Death in Sugou's hands, and Sugou would've gotten away with forcing Asuna into a relationship with him, taken over her father's company, never go to prison, continue his research on controlling the human mind and achieving his blasphemous goals of being the god of ALO, and might not have suffered his incurable right eye injury.

 Phantom Bullet arc